 Professional teams and national teams have been training at Hotel Mas Pelegri since we opened.
-These include, Orica Scott, Cervelo-Bigla, Raleigh, Leopard, Plussbank Cervelo and Endura.
+These include, Orica Scott, BMC, Cervelo-Bigla, Raleigh, Leopard, Plussbank Cervelo and Endura.
 National teams include Scotland Cycling Triathlon & MTB, Belgium Cycling and Triathlon, Austria Triathlon, Abu Dhabi Cycling, South Africa Cycling, British Triathlon and USA triathlon.

 Multiple Olympic and World champions have stayed with us.